-Harry ‘Tiger’ Edwards operated a pie cart at Woolloomooloo just before WWII, taking advantage of custom from the navy dockyards.
+Harry ‘Tiger’ Edwards operated a pie cart in Sydney’s Woolloomooloo just before WWII, taking advantage of custom from the navy dockyards.
 He enlisted in 1938, was invalided out in 1942, then returned with his pie caravan in 1945.
 Famous for its pie and peas, Harry’s Cafe de Wheels was patronised by sailors and celebrities, prostitutes and late-night revellers.
 The original caravan is now in Sydney’s Powerhouse Museum.

 The caravan acquired the name Harry’s Cafe de Wheels to comply with regulations that required it to be moved at least 30cm (1ft) a day.
-However, it appears that the wheels were stolen, so for many years Harry’s Cafe de Wheels had no wheels at all.
+However, it appears that in the 1970s the wheels were stolen, so for many years Harry’s Cafe de Wheels had no wheels at all.
 The pie cart became a Sydney landmark with a list of visiting celebrities that included Frank Sinatra, Robert Mitchum, Marlene Dietrich, Kerry Packer, Elton John, Sir Richard Branson and even Colonel Sanders.

 Harry Edwards retired in 1970 leaving an operator in charge of the van, then sold the business to Alex Kuronya, a Hungarian-born refugee from Austria, in 1975.
 In 1978, on the official 40th anniversary of the pie cart, Harry’s de Wheels cafe was formally commissioned into the Royal Australian Navy as one of its ‘unsinkable’ ships, and was called: HMAS Harry’s!
 The ceremony was performed over a glass of champagne and a pie by Rear Admiral David Martin.
 Harry died in 1979.